 Pickling cucumbers are usually stouter and have drier skins that are ideal for absorbing pickle brine.
 Slicing cucumbers have thinner, less bitter skins and longer fruit.
 Pickling cucumbers can be eaten like slicers, and slicers can be pickled when young.

-Monoecious cucumbers have both male and female flowers on any given plant, while gynoecious has only female flowers, therefore, a pollinator plant with male flowers is required for fruit production.
-Because gynoecious plants put energy into only female, fruit-bearing flowers these varieties are generally very productive and fast to mature.
-In the absence of male pollen, some varieties (parthenocarpic) produce seedless fruit.
-Often parthenocarpic varieties are gynoecious or have a high percent of female flowers.
+Monoecious cucumbers have both pollen- and fruit-producing flowers on any given plant, while gynoecious has only fruit-producing flowers, therefore, a pollinator plant with pollen-producing flowers is required for fruit production.
+Because gynoecious plants put energy into only fruit-bearing flowers these varieties are generally very productive and fast to mature.
+In the absence of pollen, some varieties (parthenocarpic) produce seedless fruit.
+Often parthenocarpic varieties are gynoecious or have a high percent of fruit-producing flowers.

 Cucumbers produce a chemical called cucurbitacin, which produces a slight bitter flavor mainly concentrated in the skin that causes minor indigestion in some people.
 Varieties with less of this chemical are referred to as "burpless".

 When to sow outside: Direct-sow outside 1 to 2 weeks after your average last frost date, and when soil temperature is at least 60°F, ideally 70°–90°F.